CAFxX/regexp2go/README.md

 # regexp2go

-regexp2go is an alternate backend for the `regexp` package that allows to compile regular expressions to Go code ahead-of-time.
+regexp2go is an alternate backend for the `regexp` package that allows to perform ahead-of-time compilation of regular expressions to Go code.

-This is an experimental PoC that currently implements only a subset of the functionalities and optimizations present in the full `regexp` package.
+:warning: This is an experimental PoC that currently implements only a subset of the functionalities and optimizations present in the full `regexp` package.
 Rather importantly it does not yet offer the "run in time linear in the size of the input" guarantee that is offered by the `regexp` package.
 Do not use for anything serious.